eflautt/ga-data-science/projects/final-projects/01-lightning-talk/readme.md

 - Think about how much time you can dedicate to the project each week, and where you think the largest challenges will lie.
 - Think about this as an elevator pitch: be prepared, do some light research, but don't go down any "rabbit holes".

-#### Example Deliverable
-Take a look at the [sample deck](#) provided.
-There are three slides corresponding to three potential project ideas, and all include a problem, hypothesis, and potential data sets.

 #### Useful Resources
 - For overall project ideas, consider looking at former [General Assembly Data Science Projects](https://gallery.generalassemb.ly/DS?metro=)